thinkshout/thinkshout/_wonderlab/consent-based-calibration/introduction.md

 Applying consent-based calibration would address many of the ethical and practical issues organizations and individual users face regarding data, content, and user experience.
 It refuses to accept that personalization means a more personal experience, and instead, calls it out for what it is: A commodification engine.

-> blockquote Organizations doing good in the world,  the kinds of clients that ThinkShout serves, don’t need to leverage tools developed for extraction in order to deliver experiences meant for action.
+<blockquote>Organizations doing good in the world,  the kinds of clients that ThinkShout serves, don’t need to leverage tools developed for extraction in order to deliver experiences meant for action.<blockquote>

 Consent-based calibration is the simple, obvious solution to the question: How might we create an experience of feeling understood and mutually respected in the digital experience?